 Throughout August MethodSpace will focus on teaching and learning about research methods, in and out of the classroom.
 In September we will explore the next stage: supervising, guiding, or mentoring researchers.
-Be sure to join us for the special webinar on teaching and mentoring researchers.
-See Teaching Research Methods: Focus for August for registration information.

 One principle is common across all methodologies and methods: research is about asking questions.
 We conduct research to find and test solutions to problems.
 A researcher’s mindset is not set, instead it is open to new insights– or to being proven wrong.
 How do we teach in ways that help our students learn how to approach problems with open minds, and to craft and conduct research?